mac-egirls/mcmaster-cs-wiki/courses/y3/courselist.md

 - Up to 7% free as bonus marks for participation/course evals

 ### COMPSCI 3DM3 - Intro to Data Mining
+- A machine learning course that covers more topics but less in depth than COMPSCI 4ML3 (both courses have some overlaps as such)
+- Usually has very little practical content (i.e. programming) and is mostly theory based
 - Has been said that COMPSCI 3DM3 (Intro to Data Mining) is a better way to prep for COMPSCI 4ML3 (Intro to Machine Learning) than Linear Optimization due to not using much linear optimization in 4ML3
+- Is considered to have interesting content and has had online quizzes in the past, but also has been a generally unorganized course

 ## Unknown